Miss World 2021: Debuts, returns, and withdrawals

+Participation of Miss Sint Maarten

-On 15 December, the government of Sint Maarten officially denounced the participation of Lara Mateo at Miss World 2021 as dutch territory representative.
+On 15 December, the government of Sint Maarten officially denounced the participation of Lara Mateo at Miss World 2021 as Dutch territory representative.
 The current franchise holder of the Miss and Mr World license for Sint Maarten did not select Lara Mateo for her participation; they are currently under investigation by the government.
 Prime Minister Silveria Jacobs said the government discovered that Lara Mateo was wrong registered by Guadeloupe's franchise holder to represent Sint Maarten.
 The local government issued an official letter stating that they did not endorse Lara Mateo to Miss World.
-She added that Collectivité de Saint-Martin, neither their Tourism Department nor the Culture Department, did not know or acknowledge the candidate and reassured that their winners would solely compete at Miss France.
+She added that Collectivity of Saint Martin, neither their Tourism Department nor the Culture Department, did not know or acknowledge the candidate and reassured that their winners would solely compete at Miss France.